brikrey67/rails-views/glossary.md

 > Embedded Ruby -- Ruby code that's run from inside an HTML file

 #### `<% some_code %>`
 > aka "Clown Hats".
-A special sort-of-HTML-tag that tells your Rails app, "Hey, there's actually not HTML in here -- it's Ruby code."
-Will never be displayed to your users.
+ERB syntax for executing Ruby code that is not output in to HTML.

 #### `<%= some_code %>`
 > A code snippet that Ruby runs **and then** makes the result show up in your HTML, visible to your users.

 #### `$ rails routes`
-> A Terminal command that displays all the routes for your app.
+> A Rails CLI command that displays all the routes for your app.

 #### `render`
 > A method that tells a controller action if it should show a `.html.erb` and if so which one, or show JSON or plain text.